Trauma Psychotherapist — Online Therapy & Retreats

 Tess Hunneybell

-Her work is grounded in Relational Completion Therapy — a clinical approach developed through years of practice, based on the understanding that trauma is not only what happened, but what could not complete at the time.
+My clinical work is grounded in Relational Completion Therapy — the understanding that trauma is not only what happened, but what could not complete at the time.

-This breadth of lived and professional experience is not incidental to her practice.
+This breadth of lived and professional experience is not background detail.
+It is the foundation of the work.

 Psychotherapy